graphile/migrate/README.md

 ## Collaboration

-Developers can work on different migrations in parallel, and can switch between `git` branches - idempotent migrations using `CASCADE` when dropping should make it possible to do this with little issue (other than the implicit data loss of dropping tables/columns/etc).
+The intention is that developers can work on different migrations in parallel, and can switch between `git` branches - idempotent migrations using `CASCADE` when dropping should make it possible to do this with little issue (other than the implicit data loss of dropping tables/columns/etc).

 `graphile-migrate commit`, on the other hand, should be linear - one way to approach this is to only commit a migration immediately before it is merged to